Home / Career Guides / Environmental Scientist

 Environmental scientist career tips

-Understand the complete spectrum of environmental issues
+Understand a wide range of environmental issues

-Obtain relevant certifications and advanced degrees
+Pursue certifications and advanced degrees

-• Professional Wetland Scientist Certification
+• Professional Wetland Scientist certification

-• Leadership in Energy and Environmental Design (LEED) Certification
+• Leadership in Energy and Environmental Design (LEED) certification

 Build a professional network